CSM116/QuantStrats/README.md

 # quantstrats
-A Python library for developing, backtesting, and evaluating quantitative trading strategies using statistical and machine learning methods.
+A set of Python scripts for evaluating quantitative trading strategies using statistical and machine learning methods.